utsecnet/PAW/xx - Windows Firewall with Advanced Security and IPSec Domain Isolation/README.md

 On the Delegation tab:
 * Add **Authenticated Users** and give it READ permissions.

+## 5. On all workstations, configure a Windows Firewall baseline policy

+## 6. On all workstations, configure Domain Isolation policies

+## 7. On all PAWs, enforce inbound authentication from Tier 0 servers

 ## Firewall Policies all Computers
 Create a new GPO on the DOMAIN.COM\Company\Computers OU called **Security - Firewall - Servers & Workstations** with the following settings: